 Also, while Venezuela boasts one of the region's more developed physical infrastructure, the quality has deteriorated in recent decades because of underinvestment—in spite of a prolonged oil bonanza—stemming largely from a lack of effective administrative capacity.
 This has been most evident in the electricity sector, where a failure to invest in extra capacity and in improved distribution networks has left the country facing constant electricity rationing, but it is also evident in the deteriorating quality of roads and ports.

 Bilateral economic and trade relationship

 Bilateral trade is modest, although businesses continue to explore possibilities for expanding commercial interaction, particularly in the mining, agriculture and maritime sectors.
-Two-way trade was AU$5.3 million in 2013-14, down from $13.2 million in 2012-13.
-Australian exports to Venezuela totalled $4.0 million in 2013-14, consisting mainly of paper, pharmaceutical products (excluding medicaments), vehicle parts and accessories, and musical instruments and parts.
-Imports to Australia from Venezuela were $1.4 million in 2013-14, consisting primarily of alcoholic beverages, crude animal matter, manufactures of base metal, and cocoa.
+Two-way merchandise trade was $32 million in 2014-15, up from AU$5.3 million in 2013-14.
+Australian exports to Venezuela increased to $30 million in 2014-15, consisting predominantly of ships and boats, up from $4.0 million in 2013-14.
+Imports to Australia from Venezuela were $2 million in 2014-15, consisting primarily of telecommunications equipment and parts, computers, crude animal matter, and medical instruments.

 Trade and Investment

 Australian companies have some $592 million invested in Venezuela.
 The mining industry offers some potential for Australian involvement.
 Despite abundant mineral wealth and some of the world's largest reserves of iron ore, aluminium, nickel and gold, Venezuela's mining industry is underdeveloped and accounts for less than one per cent of GDP.
 The government has identified the mining industry as a key sector in the diversification of the economy away from petroleum, particularly as a source of export revenue and inputs for domestic industry.